rebelsky/csc207c/_labs/debugging.md

 Acknowledgements
 ----------------

 The original version of this lab was written by Samuel A. Rebelsky and some student researchers many years ago.
 It was updated for VSCode in Fall 2023.
-Sam also added the `SampleMethodsTests` and `SampleMethodsExperiments` classes at that time.
+Sam also added the `SampleMethodsTests` (now `TestSampleMethods`) and `SampleMethodsExperiments` classes at that time.